Enchanting music from Damascus to the world

 In the beginning, I cooperated with Bilal Hamsho for more than one summer season, and we are still performing “show” concerts.
 I also got to know many musicians, especially Oqba Kayal and Kabo Kashishian, until “show” concerts became a trend among the Syrian public.

-Later, I moved away from large orchestras, that is, I preferred small orchestras in which I could apply more than one genre, including jazz, funk, Latin jazz, house, and deep house.
+Later, I moved away from large orchestras, that is, I preferred small orchestras in which I might apply more than one genre, including jazz, funk, Latin jazz, house, and deep house.
 I felt that playing in this way contained a kind of passion and enjoyment with the audience.

 You worked as a teacher at the Arab House Music Institute and founded the Grove Academy.
 How do you describe your experience in the field of music training?